 - First Incident: If a student has a "potty/toilet accident" at school, a notice will be sent home indicating the date of the accident and a reminder of the policy as written above.
 This report will be sent home via the school's communication system and/or student's classroom folder.
-The report is to be signed by a parent and returned to school the next day. - Second potty/toilet accident: the above action in first incident will occur.

-• Third incident or the recognition that one of the above criteria are not being met, a meeting will be scheduled with the parents, teachers and Division Leader to discuss the student's readiness for school and determine if the student may continue enrollment for the remainder of the school year.
+The report is to be signed by a parent and returned to school the next day. - Second potty/toilet accident: the above action in first incident will occur. - Third incident or the recognition that one of the above criteria are not being met, a meeting will be scheduled with the parents, teachers and Division Leader to discuss the student's readiness for school and determine if the student may continue enrollment for the remainder of the school year.
 Determination to withdraw from the school will be at the financial expense of the parent or responsible parties.

-CONSEQUENCES
+DISCIPLINE CONSEQUENCES

 The following infractions will be addressed through progressive formal disciplinary consequences, when appropriate and practical.
-Although consequences seek to be progressive, consequences are not sequential; therefore, any Disciplinary Consequence may precede another, when warranted based on disciplinary factors.
+Although consequences seek to be progressive, consequences are not sequential; therefore, any disciplinary consequence may precede another, when warranted based on disciplinary factors.
+Disciplinary consequences are not limited to those listed in this section.
+The school reserves the right to determine the disciplinary consequence to be enforced.

 More severe accountability and discipline measures will be imposed on those students who engage in a pattern of persistent misconduct.
-Some one time behavior incidents reviewed by the EC Division Lead and the teacher may warrant immediate suspension and in some cases immediate withdrawal.
+Some one-time behavior incidents reviewed by the EC Division Lead and the teacher may warrant immediate suspension and, in some cases, immediate withdrawal.